What is a prediction-market wallet skill audit?

 - Wallet 0xaaaf7f: realized entry edge +12.2pp across 32 resolved positions, 95 percent interval [-0.7, +23.7].
 The interval includes zero, so the record is not distinguishable from chance despite the large point estimate.

 - Wallet 0xc2fb28: realized entry edge +5.6pp across 137 resolved positions, 95 percent interval [+1.2, +9.5].
 Less than half the point estimate, but the interval clears zero: the stronger read.
-As one uncorrected test among 35 it is still consistent with chance at the cohort level and is not in the false-discovery-rate-controlled cleared set, and its net PnL on the board is negative.
+As one uncorrected test among 35 it is still consistent with chance at the cohort level and is not in the false-discovery-rate-controlled cleared set.

 That inversion is the whole point of running an audit rather than trusting a headline.
 A +12.2pp reading across 32 resolved positions tells you less than a +5.6pp reading across 137, because the interval width scales with sample size.
 Anyone quoting a wallet's edge without its interval and its resolved-position count in the same breath is quoting noise.